Close

 • Discuss in depth practical strategies, tools, best practices and/or resources management for improving effectiveness.

-Course materials are an important aspect of the attendee learning experience and we know you and your panel will prepare engaging and informative presentations.
-In addition, the course materials you submit are used to determine and help ensure that your session receives CLE/CPD credit.
+Engaging and informative course materials are an important aspect of the attendee learning experience and the course materials you submit are used to determine the CLE eligibility of your session.

-2. Practical guidance for audience members, such as:
+2. Practical takeaway guidance for audience members, such as:

 • Samples